Simone Finn, Baroness Finn: Political candidate

 In the run up to the 2015 general election, Finn was considered as a Conservative candidate for the Kensington constituency.
 The selected candidate, Victoria Borwick, won the seat, but lost it to the Labour Party in the 2017 election.

 In 2018, Finn was included on the longlist for the Conservative Party London mayoral candidate.
 Shaun Bailey was selected as the final candidate.

 Elevation to the Lords

 In the 2015 Dissolution Honours Finn was elevated to the Lords as Baroness Finn, of Swansea in the County of West Glamorgan.
 In her maiden speech in the House of Lords, Finn focused on the importance of education as a tool of social mobility, paying tribute to her former deputy headmistress, Iris Williams.
 She also voiced her support for the Tidal Lagoon Swansea Bay, a project for which she has repeatedly advocated.

 Finn is a member of the EU Security and Justice Sub-Committee.
 She was previously a member of the Scrutiny of Secondary Legislation Select Committee, and the EU (External Affairs) Sub Committee.
 Finn was appointed to the Committee for Standards in Public Life by Boris Johnson.

+Finn was appointed Shadow Minister for the Cabinet Office in November 2024 under Kemi Badenoch.